-Other players new to Salisbury and expected to have an immediate impact on the basketball program include 6’4” guard Sean Ingoglia ’19 from San Francisco, CA (Stuart Hall School); 6’5” center Justin Oliveras ’20, from Hudson, NY (Hudson H.S.); 6’2” guard Mitchell McQuate (a PG from North Andover H.S., North Andover, MA); 6’5” Emmet Sheehan ’18, whose name may be familiar to the baseball faithful in the Salisbury community, as Sheehan is a mainstay of the Knights’ varsity pitching rotation in the spring but who is new to the basketball program; and 6’1” Parker Stone ’20 (Old Lyme H.S., Old Lyme, CT), whose name may also ring a few bells: Stone grew up on the Hilltop as the son of long-time (now retired) faculty member and former varsity basketball coach Ken Stone.
+Other players new to Salisbury and expected to have an immediate impact on the basketball program include 6’4” guard Sean Ingoglia ’19 from San Francisco, CA (Stuart Hall School); 6’5” center Justin Oliveras ’20, from Hudson, NY (Hudson H.S.); 6’2” guard Mitchell McQuate (a PG from North Andover H.S., North Andover, MA); 6’5” Emmet Sheehan ’18, whose name may be familiar to the baseball faithful in the Salisbury community, as Sheehan is a mainstay of the Knights’ varsity pitching rotation in the spring but who is new to the basketball program; and 6’1” Parker Stone ’20 (Old Lyme H.S., Old Lyme, CT).
 Two-year junior-varsity mainstay Winston Jules ’19 moves up to the main stage this year, as does crafty Seth Gelwarg ’20, whose shooting prowess and all-around court savvy made him an invaluable member of last winter’s j.v. team.
 Intrigued now?

 Rounding out the roster are four returners who saw only limited court-time last season: center Zach Banks ’18, guard Skyler Crawford ’18, forward Gilchrist Gasana ’18, and center Will Philo ’19.